RoboticsTeam4904/FieldAC/README.md

 ### Optical Flow

-We use the OpenCV implementation of the Lucas-Kanade optical flow method in between frames, then do large recalculations on each "keyframe" (darknet frame)
+We use the OpenCV implementation of the Lucas-Kanade optical flow method in between frames, then do large recalculations on each "keyframe" (darknet frame).
+The center of each detected object in the keyframe becomes a single feature to simplify the tracking.

 ## Robot Localization